ONykyf/nvidia-340-390-470-slackbuilds/README.md

 Note that `nvidia-legacy${VERSION}-driver` is common, but `nvidia-legacy${VERSION}-kernel` should be built and installed separately for all kernels you use (boot each kernel and re-run the build script).

-After the installation for 390 and 470 versions (but not for 340) you will get `/boot/initrd-${KERNEL}.img` and `/boot/initrd-${KERNEL}-nvidia.img` initramfs images, which should be loaded at early boot.
+After the installation you will get `/boot/initrd-${KERNEL}.img` initramfs image cleared of `nouveau`, `nvidia`, `nvidia-drm`, `nvidia-uvm` and `nvidia-modeset` kernel modules, which ensures that they will not be loaded at early boot.
 To simplify this, an `/etc/lilo.conf.nvidia-${KERNEL}` snippet is generated simultaneously, which looks like this:
 ```
 # Linux bootable partition config begins
 image = /boot/vmlinuz-6.12.6
   root = /dev/sda9
   label = Linux-6.12.6+
   read-only  # Partitions should be mounted read-only for checking
-  initrd = /boot/initrd-6.12.6-nvidia.img
+  initrd = /boot/initrd-6.12.6.img
   append = " module_blacklist=nouveau nvidia.modeset=1"
 # Linux bootable partition config ends
 # Linux bootable partition config begins